Matty Mo: "The Pink House" (2017)

-"Artificial Intelligence: THE END OF ART AS WE KNOW IT", 2017
+"Artificial Intelligence: THE END OF ART AS WE KNOW IT" (2017)

 In 2017, the group mounted a solo exhibition at The McLoughlin Gallery in San Francisco where they partnered with anonymous hackers to build an artificial intelligence capable of analyzing and reproducing art styles of iconic artists, such as Chuck Close.
 The first group of images is a series of portraits of people, including: factory workers, art dealers, pilots, artists and taxi drivers, whose jobs could one day by eliminated by artificial intelligence.
 This exhibition serves as starting point for a discussion about the challenges facing humanity in light of big data, AI and robots.
 In 2019, one of the artworks from this exhibition, an AI-created portrait of Mark Zuckerberg, was featured on the cover of Rotman Management Magazine.

-"The Private Jet Experience," 2018
+"The Private Jet Experience" (2018)

 Simulating the experience of flying on a luxury private jet, the group built an interactive installation that, when photographed from a particular angle, makes participants appear to be on a luxury Gulfstream G3.
 The purpose of the experience is entirely for social media optics, an approach Forbes called "brilliantly outrageous."
 The work was installed in the Fred Segal store in Los Angeles and is set to travel around the country, including Miami Beach during Art Basel in 2018.

-"The Fyre Experience," 2019
+"The Fyre Experience" (2019)

 As homage to the Fyre Festival in 2017, The Most Famous Artist built a selfie-centric installation satirizing the failed music event.
 The installation recreated infamous details from Fyre Festival as possible: cardboard cutouts of celebrities who endorsed the festival, cheese sandwiches in polystyrene containers, stacks of fake money, a simulated hot tub full of Evian bottles and a sandy beach with a Bahamas background.

 Also in 2019, Hulu and Netflix each released documentaries on the failure, Fyre Fraud and Fyre: The Greatest Party That Never Happened, which partially inspired this project.

-"Matty Marries Miley," 2019
+"Matty Marries Miley" (2019)

 Nearing the one-year anniversary of Miley Cyrus's short lived marriage to Liam Hemsworth, Monahan proposed to Cyrus on social media--a stunt to amplify his credibility as a performance artist.
 Cyrus publicly responded to the post, saying “it probably won’t last long, but always down to try.
 You miss 100% of the shots you don’t take.”

-"The Monolith," 2020
+"The Monolith" (2020)

-In 2016, a metal pillar monolith, the Utah Monolith, was placed in San Juan County, Utah.
+In 2016, a metal pillar that came to be known as the Utah monolith was placed in a remote sandstone slot canyon in San Juan County, Utah.
 Since then, similar mysterious and unauthorized pillars have appeared in California, Nevada, the United Kingdom, Romania and the Netherlands.
-As the most famous artist claimed he was behind the monoliths, shortly after a video surfaced of The Who actually made the monoliths.
+Monahan, as "The Most Famous Artist", initially took credit for installing the monolith but later admitted that the work was not his.